tvrzna/quietdisk/readme.md

 # QuietDisk
 QuietDisk is a simple Go application designed to monitor the Read and Write IOPS (Input/Output Operations Per Second) of a specified hard drive every minute.
-When the drive is detected to be idle for a specified period, QuietDisk will automatically put the drive into standby mode using `hdparm -Y`.
+When the drive is detected to be idle for a specified period, QuietDisk will automatically put the drive into standby mode using SG_IO or HDIO if necessary.
 This helps in reducing power consumption and prolonging the lifespan of your hard drives.

 ## Features:
 - Monitors Read and Write IOPS of the specified hard drive